Perl-Apollo/Corinna/templates/rfc/attributes.md

 slot $answer = $x;
 ```

-`common` attributes with defaults will be initialized at compile time, while
+`my` variables with defaults will be initialized at compile time, while
 all instance attributes will be initialized at object construction.

 ## Slot Destruction